richieganney/Makers-bnb/README.md

 As a seller,
 So I can control availability,
-I want to list dates that my space is available
+I want to list dates that my space is available ✅

+As a buyer,
+So I cannot request an unavailable night,
+I don't want to be shown unavailable nights

 <!-- ✅ -->